GangaramD/Nexus_on_DigitalOcean/Nexus_installation.md

 # Steps:

-Create a User First Never use the root user for the Droplet.
+Always first create a User for the droplet, never use the root user for the Droplet.

 1. Create A admin user and assign Sudo permission to it: